daniel-raunow/Tutorial1-Connect-to-Sql-w-pyodbc/README.md

 # Tutorial1-Connect-to-Sql-w-pyodbc

-This repo contains the code used in the tuorial explaining how to connect to an Azure SQL Database using the PYODBC python package.
+This repo contains the code used in the tutorial explaining how to connect to an Azure SQL Database using the PYODBC python package.

 The tutorial can be viewed here: https://www.linkedin.com/posts/activity-7150572821969113088-emfM?utm_source=share&utm_medium=member_desktop